unnus/unnus/content/medical/healthcare-branding-the-compact-guide-2020-examples.md

 {{% note "QUICK TEST" %}}

-If you want to put your medical business to the test.
-Finish the following positioning statement exercise.
+If you want to put your medical business to the test, Finish the following positioning statement exercise.
 A seemingly easy but surprisingly hard to finish sentence:

 Our Medical Brand Is the only \[Category\] That \[Differentatior\].

-Template: Our ____is the only ____That ____.
+Template: Our ____Is The Only ____That ____.

+Example: Our practice is The Only Cosmetic Service That puts its patient's confidence a #1 Priority.

 {{% /note %}}